MrFantm/MrCryptoFantom/README.md

-- 👋 Hi, I’m @MrCryptoFantom
+- 👋 Hi, I’m @MrCryptoFantom, but I just go by MrFantom
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Programming & Machine Learning!
-- 🌱 I’m currently learning C# and Python Programming
+- 🌱 I’m currently learning C# and Python Programming and how to use them to create artificial intelligence!
 - 💞️ I’m looking to collaborate on Interesting projects
 - 📫 How to reach me mrfantom7655@gmail.com

+I've been programming in C# for going on 10 years!!!!
+If you github looks a little empty it's mostly because I kinda forget that I've got it lol